Applications for the 24-25 Preschool Program will be accepted beginning February 1, 2024.

 - Is there snack time?

-Each preschool class will have a daily snack time.
+Each preschool class has a daily snack time.
 Kindly pack a “peanut free snack” and a drink.
 Also, please do not allow your child to bring containers made of glass.
-There will be snack milk available for preschool students to purchase.
-Preschool teachers will provide parents/guardians with milk price information at the start of the school year.

 - Should I provide additional clothing to be kept at school?